mseebach/mseebach.github.com/_posts/2020-05-26-no-code-is-dead-long-live-max-code.md

 ---
 layout: post
-title: "Low/No-Code is dead, long live Max-code"
+title: "No-Code is dead, long live Max-code"
 image: /assets/oak-tree-field-chilterns.jpg
 description: "No-code is a terrible misunderstanding.
 The idea that Real Programming&trade; is hard, and that